nilsmartel/js/README.md

 ---

+## Please note:
+The title is lying!
+You are being deceived!
+This is not a complete Javascript Interpreter, this is a mere parser!
+While there are efforts to transform the AST into bytecode and the underlying stack machine is implemented already, development has halted for now.

+---

 ## Parser
 All Structures and Parser can be found in `src/parse/*` the Parser itself isn't completed, nor is it working correctly, but in a wide margin of cases it already works splendid.